AU Competitive Outreach Scholarship Grants

 Purpose and Scope of Grants

 The purpose of the Competitive Outreach Scholarship Grants Program is to encourage and support faculty engagement addressing critical societal needs in Alabama and beyond.
-This program is a collaboration of the Office of University Outreach and AU faculty, and is intended to enhance public engagement as part of the university strategic plan and vigorously promote outreach scholarship as defined in Chapter 3 of the Faculty Handbook.
+This intramural program is a collaboration of the Office of University Outreach and AU faculty, and is intended to enhance public engagement and vigorously promote outreach scholarship as defined in Chapter 3 of the Faculty Handbook.
 Each proposal will be judged on its merit and the project’s potential benefit to the State and to Auburn University.

 Amount of Grants

-Grants will range in value up to $25,000 for one year, with the possibility of renewal.
+Grants will range in value up to $25,000 for one year.

 Administration of Grants

-Successful proposals will have met all of the application requirements and will progress to the COSG committee for review and evaluation.
-Those who receive grants will be contacted for a meeting to discuss grant cycle requirements before the grants are distributed.
+Support for funded projects may begin as early as April, 2018.
+Those who receive grants will be contacted to discuss grant cycle requirements.
 These requirements include the development of a MOU and Partnership Agreement with University Outreach and the establishment of a FOAP for funds distribution.
-In addition, grant recipients will be asked to submit a midyear grant cycle report (six months into the project), a final report summarizing the project and evaluating its impact on the target constituency at the conclusion of the grant cycle.
-Additionally, grant recipients will be required to present their engagement activities at the 2015 Outreach and Engagement Scholarship Symposium (February 23 – 25, 2015 ) and the resulting outreach scholarship of the project as well as submit a proposal for presentation at the 2015 or 2016 Engagement Scholarship Consortium conference.
-These reports of outreach engaged scholarship may be used in future Outreach publications, and grant recipients are encouraged to plan their own individual submissions for publications as well.
+Grant recipients are strongly encouraged to attend the Outreach and Engaged Scholars Luncheon (April 2018), a recognition event for being awarded a grant.
+In addition, grant recipients will be asked to submit a mid-year grant cycle report (six months into the project), a final report summarizing the project and evaluating its impact on the target constituency at the conclusion of the grant cycle.
+These reports of outreach engaged scholarship will be used in future Outreach publications, and grant recipients are encouraged to plan their own discipline-specific submissions for publications as well.
+Furthermore, submit a proposal to present their engagement activities and scholarship resulting from the project at the Engagement Scholarship Conference (Minneapolis, Minnesota, September 30 - October 3, 2018).

 Previous Grant Recipients